 Several years later, the man falls and breaks his hip and requires round-the-clock care in assisted living.
 The cost of the facility’s services per month is $8000, but the man is only reimbursed for the $4000 pre-payment he made prior to his transfer.

 The lawsuit alleged that this practice is illegal due to breach of contract and bad faith issues and that patients who have to be transferred into dependent care from independent living are getting ripped off.
 In fact, according to the lawsuit against John Hancock, the insurance company admitted that if policyholders had entered directly into dependent care, they would have received full reimbursement for the additional services.

 How a Lawsuit Can Help

 Lawsuits may be able to help continuing-care residents receive compensation for the dependent care we suspect they were not properly reimbursed for.
 Taking legal action may also help ensure these insurance companies are prohibited from continuing such practices in the future.

 What You Can Do

-If your loved one is in an assisted living or skilled nursing facility after being a resident of an independent living community, contact us by filling out the form on this page.
+If your loved one is in an assisted living or skilled nursing facility after being a resident of an independent living community, contact an attorney in your area for more information.
 It’s possible that your insurance carrier didn’t properly reimburse you for his or her dependent care.

-After you contact us, one of the attorneys we work with may reach out to you directly via phone or e-mail to talk more about what, if any, reimbursement you received from your long-term care insurance carrier.
-They can review the copy of your long-term care policy, your contract with the care facility and the bills you received after your loved one was transferred into dependent care.
-It costs nothing to contact us or an attorney and you’re not obligated to take legal action simply by speaking to someone about your rights.
+The attorney can review the copy of your long-term care policy, your contract with the care facility and the bills you received after your loved one was transferred into dependent care.
+It usually costs nothing to speak with an attorney and you’re not obligated to take legal action simply because you spoke to someone about your rights.